rosemary0401/mywork/basic_javascript/change_html_element/README.md

 # Explain
-* change element by using
+* change element by using different button and function